Sally Fox (inventor): Natural Cotton Colors Inc.

 Fox is the founder and owner of the company Natural Cotton Colors Inc. Fox's breakthrough occurred in 1988 at Texas Tech University when she successfully produced her first species of naturally colored cotton that could be spun on a machine.
 After a sale with a Japanese textile mill, Fox quit her job at Sandoz Crop Protection and founded Natural Cotton Colors Inc., setting up base in Wasco, California.

 Fox's second major sale occurred in 1989, when she sold 122 bushels of cotton to a different Japanese mill for $279,000.
 Following these sales, Fox obtained Plant Variety Protection Certificates (the equivalent of patents for plants) and trademarked her cotton brand: FoxFibre.
 Not long after, L.L.
 Bean and Land's End put in significant orders for FoxFibre.
 Fox's business, Natural Cotton Colors, soon became a company/business worth $10 million.

 However, Sally Fox and FoxFibre faced many obstacles in order to produce their cotton.
 Southern California cotton growers, who feared the crop would contaminate their own produce, pushed for re-enforcement of early 20th-century legislation that placed strict laws on Fox's growing process and her fields.
 In 1993, she relocated to Arizona.
 But in 1999, Arizona cotton growers pushed for similar laws on Fox's fields, causing Fox to relocate once again, this time to Northern California.
-The company faced further barriers when, between 1990 and 1995, a majority of the spinning mills in Europe, Japan and the United States closed down, possibly in efforts to promote globalization and industrialization.
+The company faced further barriers when, between 1990 and 1995, a majority of the spinning mills in Europe, Japan and the United States closed down, possibly caused by increased globalization and industrialization.